transcriptionpro/wuc-new/_posts/2016-06-15-delaware-considers-using-blockchain.md

 In a public statement, Symbiont CEO Mark Smith said:

-> “Autonomous record-keeping is an important use case for how smart contracts can deliver a more transparent, efficient and level playing field to the public and private sectors.”
+> Autonomous record-keeping is an important use case for how smart contracts can deliver a more transparent, efficient and level playing field to the public and private sectors.”

 Delaware is also proceeding with a pilot program involving Symbiont that will move state archival records onto a blockchain.
 In this program Symbiont is going to store archival records from the Delaware Public Archives on a blockchain.